top of page

 Undergraduate School

-Carleton College, March 2015 Bachelor of Arts (BA) in Psychology; Minor: Africana Studies
+Carleton College, class of 2015 Bachelor of Arts in Psychology; Minor: Africana Studies

 • Senior Thesis Title: Is Poetry A Therapeutic Tool To Heal Survivors of Sexual and Intimate Partner Violence?